cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

 tables could be described as follows:

 * When chasing a reference, go upward in the data item tree.
-* If the next up table setup tag fulfills the reference, use that reference, and finish this algorithm.
+* If the next up table setup tag fulfills the reference (i.e., the size of the provided table is larger than the reference index), use the corresponding reference, and finish this algorithm.
 * If the table setup tag is not of the kind that simply prepends, apply the alternative algorithm described by this setup tag.